blogs banner

 1. Limited Contract: Full gratuity pay is due provided the employee completes the contract period.

-2. Unlimited Contract: Gratuity pay is reduced if the employee resigns before completing five years of service.
+2. Unlimited Contract: Contracts signed before the 2022 reforms, gratuity pay is reduced if the employee resigns before completing five years of service.
+All current contracts must now follow the fixed-term model introduced in recent reforms.

 Understanding the Calculation of End-of-Service Gratuity for Employees